Feature image that reads "How to Run a Successful Nonprofit Awareness Campaign"

 • With their permission, share real stories of your beneficiaries’ experiences.

-• Focus on the stories of beneficiaries and donors rather than your nonprofit’s own story.
+• Focus on the stories of beneficiaries and donors rather than your nonprofit’s story.

 • Include concrete details like names, numbers, and statistics.

-As you tell these stories, stay away from trying to evoke negative emotions like fear or guilt in your awareness ads.
-Uplifting stories are much more likely to prompt genuine empathy and action from viewers than scare tactics.
+As you tell these stories, avoid evoking negative emotions like fear or guilt in your awareness ads.
+Uplifting stories are much more likely to prompt genuine empathy and action from audience members than scare tactics.

 Provide clear calls to action

-Most nonprofit awareness campaigns aren’t only about spreading awareness of an issue—they also encourage supporters to take action immediately to support that cause.
+Most nonprofit awareness campaigns aren’t only about spreading awareness of an issue.
+Rather, they encourage supporters to take action immediately to support that cause.
 Even if the only action you want supporters to take is to share information, you need to let them know that!

 Take a look at the CTA in this Instagram post from Color of Change: